-Part writer, part photographer, part journalist and lifelong cyclist, Michael Ray is a Los Angeles-renowned visionary, ecological advocate, documentarian, art dealer and literature buff.
-A familiar face in the Santa Monica art scene through a series of print, photo, and video media productions via the Santa Monica Mirror and Westside L.A.
-Today, this artivist’s interviews include incoming Los Angeles Chamber Orchestra Music Director Jaime Martín; Joy Cernac, Executive Committee Member of the Sierra Club Angeles Chapter; and Grant Turck, founder of Venice Pride.
+Part writer, part photographer, part journalist and lifelong cyclist, Michael Ray is a Los Angeles visionary, ecologically mindful documentarian, art exhibitionist and Literature buff.
+This familiar face of the Santa Monica art scene has captured auctions, gallery opening and much more through a series of print, photo, and video media productions via the Santa Monica Mirror and Westside L.A.
+Today.
+As an artivist, Michael Ray’s interview and profiles include words of wisdom from Los Angeles Chamber Orchestra Music Director Jaime Martín; the Executive Committee Member of the Sierra Club Angeles Chapter, Joy Cernac; as well as the founder of Venice Pride Grant Turck.

 “Romantically Alluring,” according to Helen Ramirez (writing in The Roundup), “One of Us!, One of Us!”
 Stephen Box (Bike Writer’s Collective), and “Wonderful” (Lois Lambert Gallery), Michael Ray is a dedicated artivist with a history that spans across decades, early experiences in public art began with uncle Peter Quezada in the Silver Lake, Echo Park, Hollywood, and the Griffith-Metro area.
 Early works can be found in Sojin Kim’s book Chicano Art: The Neighborhood Art of Peter Quezada, Kim is currently the curator for the Smithsonian Center for Folklife & Cultural Heritage.
 Michael Ray studied theatre arts and dance under the direction of Kevin Kane Ph.D., as well as comedy with Paul “Pee-Wee Herman” Rubens.
 Behind the camera, Michael Ray produced the short documentary Why We Climb, which features the poetry of Esther Feldman, for the California Environmental Legacy Project.
 In the community Michael Ray co-produced a series of annual “Concerts in the Park” while serving as the Vice Chair of the Silver Lake Neighborhood Council; the concerts were produced in conjunction with the Arts & Culture and the Youth & Families committees, with support from the City of Los Angeles Department of Recreation and Parks.